> For the complete documentation index, see llms.txt.

 • Cursor integration: provides total_cents cost data at organization, user, and team levels.

-• Claude integration: provides cost records (claude_cost_record) and token usage data by workspace and model.
+• Claude integration: provides Claude Platform cost records (claude_platform_cost_record) and token usage data by workspace and model.

 • GitHub Copilot integration: provides usage metrics (suggestions, acceptances, active users) that correlate with seat-based licensing costs.